 For our faculty and leadership, this was an exciting chance to create a space that would not only meet the needs of young children, but also fulfill the requirements of Avenues’ unique curriculum, which emphasizes collaboration, interdisciplinary study and learning through play.
 The result is a best-in-class early childhood facility where our faculty can thrive in their mission to nurture and inspire our youngest learners.

-Spread across three floors—nursery on the second, pre-k on the third and kindergarten on the fourth—the new ELC features a range of spaces to accommodate various learning styles and lesson formats.
-A fully equipped teaching kitchen and a patio for growing plants will provide ample opportunities for experiential learning, while a cozy library in the quiet section of the building will be a haven for young readers.
+Spread across three floors—nursery on the second, pre-K on the third and kindergarten on the fourth—the new ELC features a range of spaces to accommodate various learning styles and lesson formats.
+A fully equipped teaching kitchen and a patio for growing plants provides ample opportunities for experiential learning, while a cozy library in the quiet section of the building is a haven for young readers.
 The classrooms in which students spend most of their time are paired and connected in order to support the immersion program, in which students move between English- and Chinese- or Spanish-speaking classrooms on alternating days.

-The Co.Lab at 536 West 26th Street will provide state-of-the-art project labs for the exclusive use of Upper Division students.
+The Co.Lab at 536 West 26th Street provides state-of-the-art project labs for the exclusive use of Upper Division students.
 This purpose-built facility occupies an entire floor above the new Early Learning Center and is accessible via elevators from the lobby.
-Containing dedicated areas for the pursuit of STEAM (science, technology, engineering, art and math), the Co.Lab is a signature Avenues space where the principles of collaboration and innovation will be brought to life.
+Containing dedicated areas for the pursuit of STEAM (science, technology, engineering, art and math), the Co.Lab is a signature Avenues space where the principles of collaboration and innovation are brought to life.

 The design of the Co.Lab reflects our desire to provide Upper Division students with an environment that matches the seriousness and ambitiousness of their projects, where they will see themselves as real-world designers, makers and entrepreneurs.
 To this end, we took inspiration from the most innovative, architecturally progressive workspaces in the world.
 Industry-leading features include visual and physical connections between areas, niche areas for small group work, retractable walls and mobile storage units that allow for various spatial configurations.